 In Branding class at RISD, I was tasked with creating a new, hypothetical identity for The Parasite Museum.
 The museum is a research facility which boasts a wild collection of parasitic specimens.
 I sought to promote this collection with forms that are at once playful, inviting, and scientific.

-The parasitic counter of the logo's “P” form sometimes takes on a life of its own, rolling independent of its host through various applications.
-Here it is in a dependent state.
+The parasitic counter of the logo’s “P” form sometimes takes on a life of its own, rolling independent of its host through various applications.
+Above it is shown in a dependent state.

 Brand extension proposal:

 During the research phase, I discovered that parasite extinction is a looming threat.
 To combat this, I conceived of an exhibition/fundraiser, titled “Citizen Parasite.”
 The goals: reverse parasite demonization and raise money for research.
 The poster set below was designed as part of the extension:

 My research for the identity began with a whole lot of reference imagery and five sheets of butcher paper.
 Each sheet was dedicated to one of the following categories: Words, Abstract Imagery, Actions, Materials/Media, and Sketches/Wordplay.
 I filled them with notes and drawings from research, as well as ideas for directions I might go.

 I then began sketching further for the logo.
 In ideation, I drew from images I had collected of parasites, the inner body, and key words I had written.
 The eventual logo was selected, with the help of my peers, for its versatility and friendliness.
 Spot it below!